New Jersey attorney assisting individuals with tax debt in resolving disputes with the Internal Revenue Service or New Jersey Division of Taxation.

 The foregoing discussion is extremely general, and based upon current IRS regulations and procedures which change frequently.
 Additionally, every taxpayer's situation is different, and must be reviewed and considered as unique.
 One size does not fit all.

-James S. Friedman, LLC, works with clients who need relief from tax debt to get a fresh start.
-Where necessary, the firm has access to a team of other tax professionals, including accountants trained specifically in this area, to assist clients in resolving tax issues and moving on with their personal or business lives.
+We work with clients who need relief from tax debt to get a fresh start.
+Where necessary, we have access to a team of other tax professionals, including accountants trained specifically in this area, to assist clients in resolving tax issues and moving on with their personal or business lives.

 Do you have a personal or business tax problem?
-Contact James S. Friedman, LLC to start planning your tax solutions.
+Contact us to start planning your tax solutions.